PV solar panels today

-When I first began pioneering Heat My Home in 2004, solar panels already seemed like a space age technology, especially when you realise that their are 1950s satellites orbiting the planet with PV still generating today.
+When I first began pioneering Heat My Home in 2004, PV solar panels already seemed like a space age technology, especially when you realise that 1950s satellites are orbiting the planet with PV still generating today.

 Nowadays, the solar industry is benefiting from these additional add-on technologies that never existed only a few years ago.

 Today, only the best of the best solar companies have survived since David Cameron became the political equivalent of the guy at Universal Studios who rejected the original Star Wars script with his government’s “green crap” incompetence.